 Sometimes you need to analyze data by keeping track of changing data over time to see exactly how the data changes (for example, people’s addresses).

-To perform such analyses, Panoply uses History Tables, which are time-series tables that contain historic snapshots of every row in the original static table.
-You can then perform straightforward querying of the original table or revisions to the table by rewinding back to any point in time.
+To perform such analyses, Panoply uses History Tables, which are time-series tables that contain historical snapshots of every row in the original static table.
+You can then perform straightforward querying of the original table or revisions to the table by rewinding to any point in time.

 Panoply uses ELT, which is a variation on the original ETL data integration process.
-By transforming data immediately after the data is first injected from the source into your data warehouse, Panoply immediately transforms it.
+Once you have injected data from the source into your data warehouse, Panoply immediately transforms it.
 This process gives you real-time data analysis and optimal performance when compared to the standard ETL process.

 Panoply parses string formats and handles them as if they were nested objects in the original data.
 Supported string formats are CSV, TSV, JSON, JSON-Line, Ruby object format, URL query strings, and web distribution logs.

-It’s recommended to block connections from unrecognized sources by using a firewall or an AWS security group, and whitelist the range of IP addresses that Panoply’s data sources always use when accessing your database.
+We recommend you block connections from unrecognized sources by using a firewall and whitelist the range of IP addresses that Panoply’s data sources always use when accessing your database.